 But how can executives inform their employees in the future, how do they ensure timely completion of activities, how do you assess employees who work in decentralized projects or in the home office?

 To understand this, it is worth taking a look from the satellite perspective for the currently major changes in the global economy.
 These can be captured by the enormous increase of three factors: speed, transparency and complexity.
 And these factors force a radical rethink.
 Why?
 Previously, few people in a company had power and decision-making power.

-These "creators" could control everything with their abilities.
-Anyone who was competent in matters of "steel" could plan well in the long term.
-But this concentration of power on a few "all-rounders" does not work anymore.
-Because the increase of speed, transparency and complexity forces the powerful to distribute their power.
-Not because they want it, but because they need it because of competitive pressure.
-This means that the hierarchies are flattening, and the influence of each employee is greater.
+These “makers” could control everything with their skills.
+Anyone who was competent in “steel” could relax and plan long-term.
+But this concentration of power on a few “all-rounders” no longer works.
+Because the increase in speed, transparency and complexity forces the powerful to distribute their power.
+Not because they want it, but because they have to go through competitive pressure.
+This means that the hierarchies become flatter and the influence of every employee increases.

 6. More responsibility for employees

-It used to be that there were many "ex-workers" among a small circle of responsible and decision-makers.
+It used to be the case that there were a lot of “workers” among a small group of responsible and decision-makers.
 In the extreme: one patriarch, many lemmings.
-Leadership at the time was rather a mild form of dictatorship.
+Back then, leadership was more of a mild form of dictatorship.

 And today?
-The entrepreneur must recognize, acknowledge and respect the increasing power of the led.
+The entrepreneur must recognize, recognize and learn to respect the increasing power of those being led.
 He has to learn more and more to lead beyond hierarchies.
-The future responsibility lies fifty-fifty in management and employees and no longer to 100 percent of the "superiors".
+The future responsibility lies with fifty-fifty with managers and employees and no longer with the “superiors”.

 7. Way with the status striving

 This change in the distribution of power between the executive and the executive has also left the winter grain principle behind.
 At VW there were too much status striving and therefore too much power in the hands of less.
 This led to far too many decision-makers having their mouths shut.